ACCS Trends in Community Children's Services Survey (TICCSS)

 TICCSS Fourth Wave 2017

-The latest Trends in Community Children’s Services Survey (TICCSS) shows that the National Quality Framework for Early Childhood Education and Care is doing what it was designed to do – lift the quality of early childhood education and care for Australia's children.
+The latest Trends in Community Children’s Services survey (TICCS) shows that the National Quality Framework for Early Childhood Education and Care is doing what it was designed to do – lift the quality of early childhood education and care for Australia's children.
 The survey found that community children’s services are delivering some of the highest quality services in Australia.

 Survey Results: Community Childrens Services and the National Quality Framework

-ACCS conducted a second wave of TICCSS.
+ACCS conducted a second wave of TICCS.
 Over 500 services participated, including long day care, family day care, outside school hours care, preschool/kindergarten, in-home care and mobile services from all states and territories.

 The first wave of research showed that after six months of the National Early Years Quality Reforms, the community child care sector is thriving.